mnoebels/AC-CFM/README.md

 % enable verbose output – just for testing settings.verbose = 1;

-% model outage of line 9
-initial_contingency = 9;
+% model outage of line 9; this can also be an array of branch indices initial_contingency = 9;

 % apply the model